JaninaWibker/school-docs/os/process_thread.md

 Interrupts are either software or hardware based.
 Often only hardware-invoked interrupts are ment when talking about interrupts (especially when comparing interrupts with exceptions which are just software-invoked interrupts).

-Hardware interrupts are interrupts which originate *from the outside* like I/O devices or timers triggering something.
+Hardware interrupts are interrupts which originate *from the outside* like I/O devices or timers triggering something and are therefore asynchronous (meaning they don't perfectly align with the certain steps in the instruction pipeline).

 When an interrupt happens, the CPU
 - looks up the **interrupt vector**, a table that is pinned in memory and contains the addresses of all service routines (set up by the OS).